forceedge01/genesis-persistence/README.md

     {
         $mapperService = ...;

-        // This will delete the record from the database as long as the object can give back the id of the
+        // This will delete the record from the database as long as the getId() method on the object returns
-        // record using the getId() getter.
+        // the id of the record.
         $mapperService->delete($product);
     }
 }